mamisoa/oph4py/docs/combo_fix_strategy.md

 - No database schema changes were required
 - Compatible with existing backend

-### Phase 2 Deployment (PLANNED)
+### Phase 2 Deployment (COMPLETED)

-- Will require careful database migration
+- Database migrations for transaction tracking implemented
-- Backend API changes will need thorough testing
+- Backend API batch endpoints created and tested
-- Frontend integration with new endpoints
+- Frontend integration with transaction management completed
-- Deployment process will need to be scheduled during maintenance window
+- JSON serialization issues resolved for proper transaction debugging

 ## Conclusion

-The Phase 1 implementation provides an immediate improvement to the user experience by preventing most concurrency issues through client-side management.
-The solution is robust against race conditions and provides clear feedback to users during processing.

-The Phase 2 implementation will build on this foundation to provide true atomicity at the database level, ensuring data integrity even in cases of system failure or network issues.
+The Phase 1 implementation provided an immediate improvement to the user experience by preventing most concurrency issues through client-side management.
+The Phase 2 implementation built on this foundation to provide true atomicity at the database level, ensuring data integrity even in cases of system failure or network issues.

+The transaction management system now offers:
+1. Reliable batch operations with proper database transactions
+2. Comprehensive audit logging and error tracking
+3. User-friendly recovery mechanisms for failed operations
+4. Detailed transaction inspection for debugging purposes
+5. Proper JSON serialization of all transaction data including datetime objects
+6. Resilient UI components that handle various data structures and edge cases